tantalising/Frost/README.md

   }
 }
 ```

+### Slot
 Let's create a class AgePrinter that prints "Age changed" whenever the age changes.
 We will create a method that will print the required string.
 Methods or functions which
 are invoked in response to a signal are called _slot_.
 There's nothing special about them.
-They are just regular functions which serves a specific purpose(Here responding to a signal).
+They are just regular functions which serve a specific purpose(Here responding to a signal).
 Here's how the class looks:

 ```dart